bsi-software/bsi-cx-chart/README.md

 The _name_ should be unique for the used library.
 The _adapter_ class cares about converting the internal chart data to the format expected by the custom chart library.
 While the _renderer_ class invokes the custom chart library and places the chart in the DOM.

+## Contribution

+To contribute to this library checkout the GitHub repository and start coding.
+The following NPM scripts are available:

+* `npm run watch` starts Webpack in the development mode with watcher and development web server enabled.
+* `npm run build` builds the library in the production mode.

+Once your work is done, commit the generated artifacts in the dist folder push and merge your branch.